wcamposs/github-repo-searcher/README.md

 ## Built With:

 * [React Native](https://reactnative.dev/) - The framework used
-* [Expo](https://expo.io/) - Open-source platform for making universal native apps for Android, iOS, and web.
+* [Expo](https://expo.io/) - Open-source platform used to build and serve the application for Android, iOS, and web.
 * [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
 * [Gihub REST Api v3](https://developer.github.com/v3/) - Used to get public repositories list and query in public repositories.